hidakatsuya/line-touban-bot/README.md

 # LINE Touban Bot

-This is a Line bot for managing and notifying about a duty (Touban in Japanese) in a group.
+This is a LINE bot for managing and notifying about a duty (Touban in Japanese) in a group.

 ## Features